ZjuSEMasterTeamNovices/DataGenerator/README.md

 # DataGenerator
 This project is aiming to generate some virtual data file to ease some test.
-Almost divide the project into five parts. the first part:Random the second part:Distribution the third part:Field the fourth part:Generator the fifth part:Writer
+Almost divide the project into five parts. the first part:Random;
+the second part:Distribution;
+the third part:Field;
+the fourth part:Generator;
+the fifth part:Writer;

 Random:
 this part is aiming to generate different kinds of random numbers.